 Listing 19-7: Creating a slice from an arbitrary memory location

-We don’t own the memory at this arbitrary location, and there’s no guarantee that the slice this code creates contains valid i32 values.
-Attempting to use slice as if it was a valid slice would result in undefined behavior.
+We don’t own the memory at this arbitrary location, and there is no guarantee that the slice this code creates contains valid i32 values.
+Attempting to use slice as though it’s a valid slice results in undefined behavior.

 Using extern Functions to Call External Code

-Sometimes, your Rust code may need to interact with code written in another language.
+Sometimes, your Rust code might need to interact with code written in another language.
 For this, Rust has a keyword, extern, that facilitates the creation and use of a Foreign Function Interface (FFI).
-A Foreign Function Interface is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.
+An FFI is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.

 Listing 19-8 demonstrates how to set up an integration with the abs function from the C standard library.
-Functions declared within extern blocks are always unsafe to call from Rust code, because other languages don`t enforce Rust’s rules and guarantees and Rust can’t check them, so responsibility falls on the programmer to ensure safety:
+Functions declared within extern blocks are always unsafe to call from Rust code.
+The reason is that other languages don`t enforce Rust’s rules and guarantees, and Rust can’t check them, so responsibility falls on the programmer to ensure safety.

-Filename: src/main.rs
+src/main.rs

 extern "C" {